rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 ## 10: Termination
 Note the tone change does not mean these following terms are less relevant or less applicable than normal!
 They still have **the same power** as the rest of these Terms!

-Let's review what could cause you to be terminated
+Let's review what could cause you to be terminated.
 ### 10.1: What could cause you to be terminated?
 Refer back to section 2.
 That section lists what could cause you to be deny-listed.